Skip to Main Content

 In that context, proximity to the source matters.
 Morro Bay sits within a fishing economy that still operates at meaningful scale: local Dungeness, farmed oysters from Morro Bay's own waters, and produce from the Salinas Valley corridor to the south.
 A Front Street cafe in this setting draws from a supply chain that most urban equivalents cannot access at the same cost or freshness level.
 That structural advantage belongs to the address, not to any individual kitchen decision.

 Venues operating at this level along the California coast do not typically compete with destination-dining operations like Lazy Bear in San Francisco or Providence in Los Angeles.
-Their peer set is the network of dependable local tables that a region's residents return to weekly, not the reservation-required experiences that draw visitors from across the country.
+Their comparable set is the network of dependable local tables that a region's residents return to weekly, not the reservation-required experiences that draw visitors from across the country.
 Frankie & Lola's occupies that local-anchor position on Front Street.

 The Dutchie and the Neighbourhood Context